 1.6 Equality, Diversity and Human Rights 1.6.1 PCHA is committed to ensuring that no person or group of persons will be treated less favourably than another person or group of persons and will carry out its duty with positive regard for the following core strands of equality; Age, Disability, Gender, Race, Gender Expression / Gender Identity, Sexual Orientation and Religion and / or Belief.
 1.6.2 PCHA also recognise that some people experience disadvantage due to their socio-economic circumstances, employment status, class, appearance, responsibility for dependants, unrelated criminal activities, being HIV positive or with AIDS, or any other matter which causes a person to be treated with injustice.
 1.6.3 PCHA will also ensure that all services and actions are delivered within the context of current Human Rights legislation.
 PCHA will endeavour to ensure its staff and others with whom it works, will adhere to the central principles of the Human Rights Act (1998).
-1.7 This Policy should be read in conjunction with the following: PCHA Safeguarding Children Policy PCHA Recruitment and Selection Policy PCHA Confidential Reporting (Whistleblowing) Policy PCHA Data Protection Policy PCHA Work Placement Policy PCHA Domestic Abuse Policy 2 Statement of Intent 2.1 PCHA will comply with all relevant legislation, regulations and contractual obligations in all areas of work in regard to safeguarding adults.
-PCHA will comply with all relevant legislation, regulations and contractual obligations in all 2.1 PCHA will comply with all relevant legislation, regulations and contractual obligations in all areas of work in regard to safeguarding adults.
-PCHA will take all reasonable and practical steps to protect adults at risk from being exploited, neglected or abused and that their wellbeing is promoted including carrying out 2.1 PCHA will comply with all relevant legislation, regulations and contractual obligations in all areas of work in regard to safeguarding adults.
-PCHA will take all reasonable and practical steps to protect adults at risk from being exploited, neglected or abused and that their wellbeing is promoted including carrying out appropriate risk assessments.
-In all safeguarding work that PCHA undertakes it will adhere to the six key principles (as 2.1 PCHA will comply with all relevant legislation, regulations and contractual obligations in all areas of work in regard to safeguarding adults.
-PCHA will take all reasonable and practical steps to protect adults at risk from being exploited, neglected or abused and that their wellbeing is promoted including carrying out appropriate risk assessments.
-In all safeguarding work that PCHA undertakes it will adhere to the six key principles (as outlined in the Care Act 2014 guidance) of: Empowerment Prevention Proportionality Protection Partnership
+1.7 This Policy should be read in conjunction with the following: PCHA Safeguarding Children Policy PCHA Recruitment and Selection Policy PCHA Confidential Reporting (Whistleblowing) Policy PCHA Data Protection Policy PCHA Work Placement Policy PCHA Domestic Abuse Policy

+2 Statement of Intent 2.1 PCHA will comply with all relevant legislation, regulations and contractual obligations in all areas of work in regard to safeguarding adults.
+2.2 PCHA will take all reasonable and practical steps to protect adults at risk from being exploited, neglected or abused and that their wellbeing is promoted including carrying out appropriate risk assessments.
+2.3 In all safeguarding work that PCHA undertakes it will adhere to the six key principles (as outlined in the Care Act 2014 guidance) of: Empowerment Prevention Proportionality Protection Partnership Accountability 2.4 PCHA will also adhere to the principles outlined in local safeguarding arrangements adopted by each Local Authority.
+2.5 PCHA recognise the specific focus of this Policy is adults who are 'at risk' of experiencing abuse, neglect or exploitation.
+PCHA also aim to protect the rights of 'all' adults that the organisation's staff come into contact with whilst carrying out their duties.